MohamadALissa/Bank_Customer_Churn_Prediction/README.md

 Pros

-    *   Interpretable (relatively)
+    *   Interpretable (relatively).
     *   No need to scale and normalize data (less effort in regards to preprocessing).
-    * Performs well with imbalanced datasets
+    * Performs well with imbalanced datasets.
-    * Performs well with big data
+    * Performs well with big data.
-    * Outliers have less impact
+    * Outliers have less impact.
-    * Can be used for feature selection since it provides the feature importance
+    * Can be used for feature selection since it provides the feature importance.

 Cons